David Stark Murray

-Dr David Stark Murray (14 July 1900 – 16 September 1977), son of Robert Murray MP was a consultant pathologist, writer, and president of the Socialist Medical Association 1951–70.
+David Stark Murray (14 July 1900 – 16 September 1977), son of Robert Murray MP was British a consultant pathologist, writer, and president of the Socialist Medical Association 1951–70.
 He was active in campaigning for the establishment of the British National Health Service.

 He was born at 244 Main Street, Barrhead, Scotland, and qualified in 1925 from Glasgow University.
 He came to London in 1927 as pathologist to the Lambeth Hospital under the Board of Guardians.
 He lived at 33 Murray Road, Northwood, London.
 Then followed appointments as Consulting Pathologist to the Royal Hospital Richmond and other hospitals in the area, Group Pathologist in the Emergency Medical Service (1939) at Kingston, Surrey and from 1948, under the NHS, Group Pathologist, Kingston Hospital until his retirement in 1965.
 He established laboratories at Richmond and Kingston and the central sterile supplies department at Kingston Hospital.
 He was Chairman of the Blood Transfusion Service of the South West Metropolitan Region of the NHS.
 He was president of the Surrey Branch of the British Medical Association.

 In October 1962 he went to the University of Chicago to talk to students about the fight for socialized medicine.

 For many years he edited the Socialist Doctor, Medicine Today and Tomorrow, and Socialism and Health.
 He wrote innumerable articles on the health service under his own name and under pseudonyms, specially that of Irwin Brown.